MicrosoftDocs/VBA-Docs/outlook/Concepts/Address-Book/obtain-the-e-mail-address-of-a-recipient.md

 ---
-title: Obtain the E-mail Address of a Recipient ms.prod: outlook ms.assetid: b645c227-a7d2-2861-3bf7-4190a19abe81 ms.date: 06/08/2017
+title: Obtain the Email Address of a Recipient ms.prod: outlook ms.assetid: b645c227-a7d2-2861-3bf7-4190a19abe81 ms.date: 06/08/2017
 ---

-# Obtain the E-mail Address of a Recipient
+# Obtain the Email Address of a Recipient

 This topic shows how to obtain the SMTP address for each recipient in a  **[Recipients](../../../api/Outlook.Recipients.md)** collection.